Using Liquibase with Databricks SQL

 Set up Databricks

-2. Navigate to your Workspaces tab and click the Open Workspace button in the upper right of the page.
+2. Navigate to your Workspaces tab and select Open Workspace in the upper right of the page.

 3. 'Workspaces' tab contents showing authentication, storage, and connection info about the current workspace

-6. Click the SQL Editor option in the left navigation, enter your SQL to create your database (also called a schema), and click the Run button:
+Enter your SQL to create your database (also called a schema), and select Run.

 7. CREATE DATABASE IF NOT EXISTS <catalog_name>.<database_name>;